nickyiliwang0000/h/jquery/jquery-api-documentation.md

 Let's look at [the documentation](https://api.jquery.com/html/) for the `.html()` method to see how we can change the text inside an `h1` tag.

 1. Check to make sure the **Description** matches what you're trying to accomplish.
-Note that some methods are **getters and setters** - meaning they can do two different things.
-The first way that `.html()` is described is it will '**Get** the HTML...'.
-You may have to scroll down to see the right one.
-In our example, we want to change the text, so move down to the section that says "**Set** the HTML contents..."
+Note that some methods are **getters and setters**, meaning they can do two different things (you may have to scroll down to see the correct one).
+The first way that `.html()` is described is that it will '**get** the HTML...'.
+In our example however, we want to change the text, so move down to the section that says "**set** the HTML contents..."

 	![A screenshot of the jQuery documentation page for the .html method that accepts an argument description, reading: "Description: Set the HTML contents of each element in the set of matched elements."](https://i.cloudup.com/VWmTxZ1eOT-1200x1200.png)